nataliebock/nataliebock/README.md

 # Hi, I'm Natalie

 ## About Me
 I'm a senior at the University of Notre Dame majoring in political science and minoring in Chinese and data science.
-I am currently taking a data science course where we are learning how to use Github to showcase our projects and assignments.
+This semester, I took a data science course where we learned how to use Github to showcase our projects and assignments.

 ## Connect with me: